richlaw1986/dspm-guides/guides/detect-phi-aws.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
 By leveraging advanced AI and Named Entity Recognition (NER) models, Cyera automatically identifies PHI patterns in your AWS environment—from patient names and medical record numbers to diagnostic codes and treatment notes—ensuring comprehensive HIPAA compliance and real-time breach prevention.</p>
     </div>